artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

    :align: center
    :figwidth: 50%
    :width: 100%
-   :alt: Data entry fields in the DACS Content and Structure elements.
+   :alt: Data entry fields in the DACS content and structure elements.

-   The data entry fields for the Content and structure elements of the DACS archival description edit template.
+   The data entry fields for the content and structure elements of the DACS archival description edit template.

 .. _dacs-scope: